 Career opportunities are endless for entrepreneurs.
-However, if you decide to start off on a more traditional career path, with a foundation in entrepreneurship, you are prepared for key positions in private, public, or not-for-profit organizations.
+However, if students decide to start off on a more traditional career path with a foundation in entrepreneurship, they are also prepared for key positions in private, public, or not-for-profit organizations.
 Potential roles include business owner, business operator, department supervisor, or business venture analyst.